Whistled language: Tonal whistle languages and types of tones

-Most whistle languages, of which there are several hundred, are based on tonal languages.

 Only the tone of the speech is saved in the whistle, while aspects as articulation and phonation are eliminated.
 These are replaced by other features such as stress and rhythmical variations.
 However, some languages, like that of the Zezuru who speak a Shona-derived dialect, include articulation so that consonants interrupt the flow of the whistle.
 A similar language is the Tsonga whistle language used in the highlands in the Southern parts of Mozambique.
 This should not be confused with the whistled sibilants of Shona.

 There are two different types of whistle tones - hole tones and edge tones.
 A hole (or 'orifice') tone is produced by a fast-moving cylinder (or 'vena contracta') of air that interacts with the slow-moving anulus of air surrounding it.
 Instability in the boundary layer leads to perturbations that increase in size until a feedback path is established whereby specific frequencies of the resonance chamber are emphasized.
 An edge tone, on the other hand, is generated by a thin jet of air that strikes an obstacle.
 Vortices are shed near the point of disturbance in the flow, alternating on each side of the obstacle or 'wedge'.

-In Canary Islands, Silbo on the island of La Gomera, based on Spanish, is one of the best-studied whistled languages (Rialland 2005).
+One of the best-studied whistled languages is a whistled language based on Spanish called Silbo, whistled on the island of La Gomera in the Canary Islands (Rialland 2005).
 The number of distinctive sounds or phonemes in this language is a matter of disagreement, varying according to the researcher from two to five vowels and four to nine consonants.
 This variation may reflect differences in speakers' abilities as well as in the methods used to elicit contrasts.
 The work of Meyer clarifies this debate by providing the first statistical analyses of production for various whistlers as well as psycholinguistic tests of vowel identification.